 I’ve manually blended each layer in Photoshop to get the resulting image:

-The aurora and the light on the foreground shells in step two looks a bit different from the previous step because it’s a focus stack.
+The aurora and the light on the foreground shells in step two look a bit different from the previous step because it’s a focus stack.
 The sky is an exposure taken a bit earlier and the foreground is taken later, allowing the moon to illuminate the shells more and have everything in sharp focus.
 Even at night.

 Step 3: Mixing all Exposures